 Find an Approved Solicitor on the LiveMore Capital

-My grandson is buying a new build apartment with a home loan from LiveMore.
-His lawyer has said that there is a delay in completing the ‘Disclosure of Incentive Form’.
-What is this document - I have never come across this before?
+My grandson is in the process of securing a newly built flat with a home loan from LiveMore.
+His lawyer has said that there is a delay in receiving the ‘Disclosure of Incentive Form’.
+Who needs to receive the form?

 The Developer will be required to start the process by downloading the form and completing it.

 The form will therefore need to be available for the valuer at the time of his or her site visit.
 The form should be sent to the LiveMore conveyancing panel solicitor as early as possible, in order to avoid any last minute delays, and no later than at exchange of contracts.

 Do all the licensed conveyancers and solicitor practices listed on your directory have online case tracking as I was under the impression that this was a precondition of being on the LiveMore conveyancing panel?